DigitalSlideArchive/DSA-WSI-DeID/docs/INSTALL.rst

 Philips iSyntax Support
 -----------------------

-The system can work with Philips iSyntax and i2Syntax files if teh appropriate Philips SDK is provided.
+The system can work with Philips iSyntax and i2Syntax files if the appropriate Philips SDK is provided.
 This SDK needs to be obtained from Philips and must comply with their licensing requirements.

 Prerequisites
 ~~~~~~~~~~~~~